jtson1213/House-Purchase-Prediction-/README.md

 •	Conducted data preprocessing to transform the original data into an understandable format.

-•	Built logistic regression models based on PCA scores.
+•	Built logistic regression models based on PCA scores to predict consumer behavior.

 •	Achieved 62.15% of prediction accuracy through cross-validation test.